Trump says Rex Tillerson out as Secretary of State, replaced by Mike Pompeo

 Speaking to reporters before leaving for California, Trump acknowledged he and Tillerson have had disagreements and emphasized he and Pompeo have a “similar thought process."

-“We got along actually quite well but we disagreed on things,” Trump said of Tillerson.
+“We got along actually quite well, but we disagreed on things,” Trump said of Tillerson.
 “When you look at the Iran deal, I think it's terrible.
 I guess he felt it was okay…So we were not really thinking the same.”

 Speaking of Pompeo, Trump said: “Tremendous energy.
 Tremendous intellect.
 We're always on the same wave length.
 The relationship has always been very good.
 That's what I need as secretary of state."